Julian-Nash/dictparse/README.md

 ### Example

-The following code is a Python program that takes takes some data in the form of a dictionary:
+The following code is a Python program that takes takes some data in the form of a dictionary and parses it:

 ```pycon
 >>> from dictparser import DictionaryParser